ClonyPDF home

 Very long hair that covers the ears

 None of the major passport authorities (US, UK, Canada, Australia) require the ears to be visible in passport photos.
 Long hair that falls in front of the ears but behind the face is therefore not a violation.
 What matters is that your face — not your ears — is fully visible.
-Hair covering the ears but not obscuring the face outline or any facial feature is acceptable.
+Hair covering the ears but not obscuring the face outline or any facial feature is acceptable; the ears visibility rules page sets out which jurisdictions do and do not require them.

 Naturally large or afro-textured hair

 This is not a gray area in terms of acceptability — large natural hair is permitted — but it can create an unintentional compliance issue with head proportions.
 If your hair adds significant height above your natural hairline, the face measurement (chin to hairline) may fall outside the required percentage of total image height for your country's specification.
-This is worth verifying before printing.
+This is worth verifying against the head size rules before printing.
 Passport Photo Maker flags this automatically.

 Medical hair loss (alopecia or chemotherapy)